Dia al-Azzawi Prize for Public Art

 - Longlisting: Nominated works will go through originality, appropriateness and eligibility screening conducted by a Tamayouz longlisting jury panel.

 Shortlisting: Longlisted artworks will go through a rigorous process that holistically and critically reviews the artwork and its impact; a shortlist of up to 20 public artworks will be selected.

 - Research: Based on the longlisting and shortlisting reviews, data gathering and independent research, a body of research will be created around the shortlisted works to be used as case studies and published in the award’s annual review/journal.

-- Winner selection: The final Tamayouz judging panel is composed of artists, architects, urbanists and designers with a track record will review the shortlist and select one winner and up to seven highly commended works.
+- Winner selection: The final Tamayouz judging panel is comprised of established artists, architects, urbanists, designers and academics who will review the shortlist and select one winner and up to seven highly commended works.

-* The organising committee may reach out to the artists, architects or designers responsible for the artwork for further information or clarification.
+- The organising committee may contact the artists, architects or designers responsible for the artwork for further information or clarification.